missulmer/Senzing-generic-entity-spec/Generic-ent-spec-v2.8.1.md

 ### How to add a new identifier

+// *This section seems to need to not be part of the Generic Entity Specification.
+It should be linked from this md.
+This fits in the bucket of managing configuration of the engine.
+It doesn't relate specficially to our out of the box behavior and data definitions.*//

-Occasionally you will need to add a new kind of identifier.
+Occasionally, you will need to add a new kind of identifier.
 This consists of adding a feature and its associated attributes and there are templates to help you.
 At the G2ConfigTool prompt type “templateAdd list” to see the current list of templates.